-- 1. Minimum of 60 semester or 90 quarter CSU-transferable units. - Minimum grade point average (GPA) 2. of at least 2.0 in all CSU-transferable coursework. - 3.
-Minimum of 18 semester or 27 quarter units in the major. - A grade of "C" or better in all courses required for the major. - Certified completion of the California State University General Education (CSU GE) Breadth pattern OR the Intersegmental General Education Transfer Curriculum (IGETC) pattern; see Degree Requirements and Transfer Information section for more information.
+- 1. Minimum of 60 semester or 90 quarter CSU-transferable units. - Minimum grade point average (GPA) of at least 2.0 in all CSU-transferable coursework. - 3.
+Minimum of 18 semester or 27 quarter units in the major. - 4.
+A grade of "C" or better in all courses required for the major. - Certified completion of the California State University General Education (CSU GE) Breadth pattern OR the Intersegmental General Education Transfer Curriculum (IGETC) pattern; see Degree Requirements and Transfer Information section for more information.
 Note: If following IGETC, IGETC-CSU must be followed for admission to a CSU.

-- Use the vocabulary of the visual arts to express their observations as they perceive and respond to works of art, objects in nature, events, and the environment. - · Apply artistic processes and skills using a variety of media to communicate meaning and intent in original works of art.
+- Use the vocabulary of the visual arts to express their observations as they perceive and respond to works of art, objects in nature, events, and the environment. - Apply artistic processes and skills using a variety of media to communicate meaning and intent in original works of art. - Analyze the role and development of the visual arts in past and present cultures throughout the world, noting human diversity as it relates to the visual arts and the artists. - Analyze and derive meaning from works of art, including their own, according to the

-- · Analyze the role and development of the visual arts in past and present cultures throughout the world, noting human diversity as it relates to the visual arts and the artists. - · Analyze and derive meaning from works of art, including their own, according to the elements of art, the principles of design, and aesthetic qualities. - · Apply what they have learned in the visual arts across subject areas by developing competencies and creative skills in problem solving, communication, management of time, and identifying resources that contribute to lifelong learning, career skills, and careers in and related to the visual arts.
+- elements of art, the principles of design, and aesthetic qualities. - Apply what they have learned in the visual arts across subject areas by developing competencies and creative skills in problem solving, communication, management of time, and identifying resources that contribute to lifelong learning, career skills, and careers in and related to the visual arts.

-Core Curriculum:

 Course Title Units

 ART 120 Two-Dimensional Design 3

 ART 124 Drawing I 3

 ART 129 Three-Dimensional Design 3

 ART 141 History of Western Art II: Circa

 1250 A.D. to Present Time 3

-3 12
+12

-List A: S elect one of the following:
+List A: Select one of the following:

 ART 140 History of Western Art I:

 Prehistoric to 1250 A.D.
 3

 ART 143 Modern Art 3

 ART 144 Architecture of the 20th Century 3

 ART 145 Contemporary Art History:

 1945-Present 3

-ART 146 Asian Art 3 3 3
+ART 146 Asian Art 3

 3

-List B: S elect three of the following:
+List B: Select three of the following:

 ART 121 Painting I 3

 ART 125 Drawing II 3

 ART 135 Watercolor I 3

 ART 148 Applied Design and Crafts 3

-ART 230 Figure Drawing I 3 3 3 9
+ART 230 Figure Drawing I 3

-0
+• 9

-Total Units for Major (6 units may ·
+Total Units for Major (6 units may /

 be double-counted with GE) 24

 Total Units for CSU GE Breadth

 or IGETC-CSU 37-39

 Total Transferable Elective Units 3-5

 Total Units for Degree 60

-Please no ote: SDSU accepts this degre e for

-Please note: SDSU accepts this aearee students transferring into Art (Studio Arts emphasis)
+Please note: SDSU accepts this degree for students transferring into Art (Studio Arts emphasis).

 III.
-ART AND DESIGN

-(formerly ART-GRAPHIC DESIGN)
+ART AND DESIGN (formerly ART-GRAPHIC DESIGN)